North vs Rutledge: TEA Scores, Homes & What to Know

 You might lean toward North Elementary if:

-• You are comfortable at the $479,900 price point and want the neighborhoods that come with it
+• You want a more accessible price point near $410,000 and the Leander neighborhoods that come with it

 • The feeder path to Glenn High School is important to you